TimurFlush/phalclate/README.md

     $adapter,
     [
-        'baseLanguages' => [$ru, $en], //Base languages (Required, Array of PHLanguage objects) 'currentLanguage' => 'ru', //Current language (Required, One of the above else will be throwed exception)
-        //'currentDialect' => '', //Current dialect (Optional, Any, however if the dialect is not found then it will not be setted.)
+        'baseLanguages' => [$ru, $en], //Base languages (Required, Array of PHLanguage objects) 'currentLanguage' => 'en', //Current language (Required, One of the above else will be throwed exception) 'currentDialect' => 'US', //Current dialect (Optional, Any, however if the dialect is not found then it will not be setted.)
-        //'failOverTranslation' => '' //Fail over translation (Optional) ]
+        'failOverTranslation' => 'lol' //Fail over translation (Optional) ]
 );

+//Example 1
 echo $manager->getTranslation(
     'hello',
     true, //passed boolean argument is first fetch mode.
-(Optional, Allows the use of translations from other dialects) ['name' => 'John'] //passed array argument is placeholders.
+(Optional, Allows the use of translations from other dialects, by default false)
+    ['name' => 'John'] //passed array argument is placeholders.
 (Optional) '' //Passed string argument is custom fail over translation.
-(Optional) ); //your translation by key or fail over translation.
+(Optional) ); // Hello, John.
 //Please note that the last 3 arguments can be passed in any order.

+//Example 2
+echo $manager->getTranslation('notFoundable'); // lol

+//Example 3
+echo $manager->getTranslation('position', true); //centre

+//Example 4
+echo $manager->getTranslation('notFoundable', 'kek'); //kek

 ```